9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **Goals For Today**

-- [x] convert test bed to high strength axles.
+- [x] Convert test bed to high strength axles.
-- [x] collect data on different rpm values.
+- [x] Collect data on different rpm values.
-- [x] measure and record how long it takes for the flywheel to get back up to speed after a disc is fired
+- [x] Measure and record how long it takes for the flywheel to get back up to speed after a disc is fired

 ### **Analysis of Data**